larribas/dagger/docs/README.md

 ## Features

 - Define tasks and DAGs, and compose them together seamlessly.
-- Parameterize DAGs and pass parameters between nodes in plain Python (the runtime takes care of serializing and transmitting data on your behalf).
-- Create dynamic for loops, map-reduce operations easily.
+- Create dynamic for loops and map-reduce operations.
 - Run your DAGs locally or using a distributed workflow orchestrator (such as Argo Workflows).
-- Extend your tasks to take advantage of all the features offered by your runtime (e.g. Retry strategies, Kubernetes scheduling directives, etc.)
+- Take advantage of advanced runtime features (e.g. Retry strategies, Kubernetes scheduling directives, etc.)
 - ...
 All with a simple _Pythonic_ DSL that feels just like coding regular Python functions.